2026 Exhibition in Venice

 Since 2020, Kang has served as Director of ART NYC in New York, where she initiated archival and exhibition projects centered on immigrant and diaspora artists.
 Her notable curatorial work includes Immigrant Artists in America and the ART NYC Award Exhibition.
 In April 2025, she co- curated the solo exhibition Frédéric Bruly Bouabré: Cheik Nadro, “The one who does not forget” at Space 776, New York.
 The exhibition presented large-scale works from the 1970s to 2000s, emphasizing Bouabré’s prophetic identity and archival practice.

 In 2025, Kang founded The Foundation of ART NYC, a non-profit institution dedicated to archiving and exhibiting the work of immigrant and diaspora artists.
 The foundation extends ART NYC’s vision into research, preservation, education, and international collaboration.
 That same year, she became Director of Space 776 New York, further expanding the gallery’s platform between New York and Seoul.
-Her recent curatorial projects include Synthetic Sanctuaries (Song E Yoon, Beom Jun, Rob Pruitt), Threads of Origin (Hijo Nam), Blessings to Own (Sunjoo Chung), The State of Infinity (Beom Jun, Seoul), as well as international projects such as Refreshment: On the Aesthetics of Reawakening and LOVE DIVE.
+Her recent curatorial projects include Synthetic Sanctuaries (Song E Yoon, Beom Jun, Rob Pruitt), Threads of Origin (Hijo Nam), Blessings to Own (Sunjoo Chung), as well as international projects such as Refreshment: On the Aesthetics of Reawakening and LOVE DIVE.

 In addition to her curatorial and directorial practice, Kang is a USPAP-certified art appraiser, ensuring professional ability in valuation and contributing to transparency and trust within the art market.
 Guided by the conviction that “art transcends borders to record and connect the universal voices of humanity,” Kang continues to expand the horizons of contemporary art as a curator, appraiser, and director active across New York, Seoul, and the global art ecosystem.